-The fermented batter is made from rice and urad dal.
-The difference comes in that while preparing the dosa a red garlic chutney is smeared over the it.
+Like the sad dosa, the fermented batter is made from rice and urad dal.
+However, the difference comes in that while preparing the dosa a red garlic chutney is smeared over the it.
 Its served plain or with masala.

 Priya has definitely smeared a generous amount of the fiery garlic chutney on her Mysore Masala Dosa.

-Neer means water and this dosa comes from the Mangalorean cuisine.
-The batter is rice based and needs no fermentation.
+Factually, Neer means water and this dosa comes from the Mangalorean cuisine.
+Here, the batter is rice based and needs no fermentation.
 Neer dosa is also served with curries.
 The main curry that is usually served with neer dosa is saagu.
-Kids are served near dosa with coconut milk or milk with jaggery.
+By the way, Kids are served neer dosa with coconut milk or milk with jaggery.

-This is a protein rich dosa served for breakfast.
-A mixture of dals or lentils like moong dal, toor dal (split pigeon peas), chana dal (split chickpea), urad dal are added with rice.
+Certainly, this is a protein rich dosa served for breakfast.
+Specifically, a mixture of dals or lentils like moong dal, toor dal (split pigeon peas), chana dal (split chickpea), urad dal are added with rice.
 The batter does not need fermentation.
-Ginger, green chillis, chopped onion, chopped coriander, cumin seeds are added to the batter.
+In addition, ginger, green chillis, chopped onion, chopped coriander, cumin seeds are added to the batter.
 Commonly served with chutney.

 No, its not made from paper but its super thin like paper and crispy, and usually over a foot long.

 This instant sweet dosa is made using wheat and rice flour with jaggery, coconut and cardamom.